luketurner/weave/README.md

 - Outputs in the log are prefixed with a colorized number like `[0]` to indicate which command they come from.
 - Filter log output to individual processes using left/right arrow keys.
 - Restart one or all processes with `r` command.
+- Save output to a file with `s` command.

 ## Usage